• Home

 Down Arrow Button Icon

-Emma Grede runs multiple businesses with the Kardashian's.
+Emma Grede runs multiple businesses with the Kardashians.
 In an exclusive interview with Fortune, she reveals that empire can all be traced back to one phone call she made to Kris Jenner that changed everything.

-You’ve probably heard of the British Entrepreneur Emma Grede because of Skims, the $4 billion shapewear company she runs with Kim Kardashian.
-She’s also invested in other brands with the family, such as the cleaning products company Safely and Kylie Jenner’s clothing line, Khy.
+You’ve probably heard of British entrepreneur Emma Grede because of Skims, the $5 billion shapewear company she runs with Kim Kardashian.
+She’s also invested in other brands with the family, such as cleaning products company Safely and Kylie Jenner’s clothing line, Khy.
 And the growing empire can all be traced back to one phone call she made to Kris Jenner that changed everything.

 Recommended Video

 But here’s the catch: Grede hadn’t run a fashion business before, and the two had never worked together.
-Instead of waiting for an introduction, she boldly called the family matriarch and “momager”, Jenner herself.
+Instead of waiting for an introduction, she boldly called the family matriarch and “momager,” Jenner herself.

-Jenner asked Grede when she’d next be flying to LA to discuss the partnership face-to-face.
+Jenner asked Grede when she’d next be flying to L.A. to discuss the partnership face-to-face.
 At the time, Grede was only flying that way once a quarter, but she quickly lied and said she was heading there the next week.
 So that’s exactly what she did—and the rest is history.

-Emme Grede says she’s always been ‘audacious’
+Emma Grede says she’s always been ‘audacious’

 Grede’s confidence isn’t luck—or even something she developed alongside the billion-dollar success of her businesses.
 It’s a trait she was just born with.
-“I’ve got a lot of audacity and I think that you need that to get to where you want to go,” the East Londoner tells Fortune.
+“I’ve got a lot of audacity, and I think that you need that to get to where you want to go,” the East Londoner tells Fortune.

 “I remember pounding the pavement in the West End,” she recalls.
-“I just thought, because I didn’t get any answers, that maybe they weren’t getting my letters.
-So I took to hand delivering letters.”
+“I just thought because I didn’t get any answers, that maybe they weren’t getting my letters.
+So I took to hand-delivering letters.”

-“When I was working in a clothes shop, I would talk to everyone, I’d be like, ‘where do you work?
-What would you do?”
+“When I was working in a clothes shop, I would talk to everyone.
+I’d be like, ‘Where do you work?
+What would you do?’
 If a stylist came in on a Friday and was doing a shoot on the weekend, I’d be assisting them on the weekend.
 I did that multiple times.”

 Grede’s advice for jobless Gen Z: Kill your darlings

-Millions of Gen Zers are currently unemployed—or rather, NEETs, not in employment, education or training.
+Millions of Gen Zers are currently unemployed—or rather, NEETs, not in employment, education, or training.

 Grede, meanwhile, has been working since the start of high school.

 “I have had a job since I was 12,” she says.
 “I started delivering newspapers, then I worked in a deli, then I worked in about four different clothing shops, then I spent a year and a half doing work experience in every small designer and PR agency in London.
-Then I worked for Quintessentially then I went to Inca productions, where I worked for a fashion show production company.
+Then I worked for Quintessentially, then I went to Inca Productions, where I worked for a fashion show production company.
 And I changed my job after about three years there.
 So I went from being an event producer to running the sponsorship department, and then I started my own company.”

 Essentially, each experience led to the next.
 She treated every role—no matter how unglamorous—as a way to collect skills, contacts, and credibility that stacked into her next move.
 Thanks to a habit of speaking up and standing out, she squeezed real, résumé-worthy experience out of even the most unassuming jobs.

-Of course, even Grede experienced her fair share of no’s along the way: “I got very, very, very comfortable with rejection.
+Of course, even Grede experienced her fair share of noes along the way: “I got very, very, very comfortable with rejection.
 If I think about how many things didn’t work out for me, there are a lot more than the things that seemingly on paper did work out.”

 But she dusted herself off and tried again.
 It’s why her advice for those struggling to break in is to look at every experience as a step forward—even if it’s not the dream role yet.